wikimedia/mediawiki-extensions-Wikibase/docs/storage/terms.md

 The code for the storage lives in the [Wikibase\Lib\Store\Sql\Terms] namespace.

+Writing to the secondary storage happens through a deferred update after each edit on entities.
+This is to make saving edits faster and more atomic which also means reducing the failure rate of saving edits.
+As the result, secondary storage might not be always completely in sync with the actual terms stored in the primary storage.

 Briefly in code:
  - ItemTermStore and PropertyTermStore are the interfaces at the bottom of the term storage tree.
    - These interfaces are provided by the `term-store` [vendor component]